-Pope convalescing in hospital after intestinal surgery
+Vatican: Pope alert and well a day after intestinal surgery

+Francis, 84, is expected to stay in Rome’s Gemelli Polyclinic, a Catholic hospital, for about seven days “barring complications,” Vatican spokesman Matteo Bruni said.

+The brief medical bulletin contained the first details the Vatican released, coming more than 12 hours after the end of Sunday’s surgery.
+The procedure was necessitated by what the Holy See said was a diverticular stenosis, or narrowing the pope’s sigmoid portion of the large intestine.

-ROME (AP) — Pope Francis was spending his first morning convalescing on Monday in a Rome hospital following intestinal surgery under general anesthesia and reportedly doing well.
+Francis was spending his first morning convalescing in a Rome hospital following the surgery on the left side of his large intestine.

-The Vatican has given scant details about the operation Sunday evening in Gemelli Polyclinic, a major Catholic hospital in the Italian capital.
+Before Monday’s statement, the Vatican had given scant details about the operation at Gemelli Polyclinic, a major Catholic hospital in the Italian capital.

-An Italian cardinal told reporters he had been informed that the pope was doing well.
+An Italian cardinal told reporters he had been informed that the 84-year-old pope was doing well.

 “Our prayer and our closeness are very great,” Cardinal Enrico Feroci said at Rome’s airport where he was catching a flight.
 The Italian news agency ANSA quoted him as saying that he had heard earlier in the morning from another cardinal, Angelo De Donatis, “and he told me that the pope is well.”
 De Donatis is the vicar of the Rome diocese.